• IMAGE DU MONDE

 Similars species

-Omobranchus elongatus (Peters, 1855) - Distribution: Indo-West Pacific: Tanzania and Mozambique to New Guinea, north to the Ryukyu Islands.
-No reported from New Caledonia.
+Omobranchus elongatus (Peters 1855) - Reported from New Caledonia.
 Irregular bands on body.
 Males with spot and stripes in middles of soft dorsal fin.